edemaine/coauthor/README.md

 * **Real-time editing** of messages in the style of Google Docs/EtherPad (Operational Transforms), if people feel like editing together (useful if e.g. working on a proof together).
-  When editing, you see near-instant updates from the other side(s).
+  * When editing, you see near-instant updates from the other side(s).
-  Keep track of authorship by who is in edit mode at the time.
+  * Keeps track of coauthorship by who is in edit mode at the time.
+  * Can also manually add coauthors (e.g. when one person scribes the work of many) or remove coauthors (e.g. accidents or minor edits)
-  Also you get live previews with ~1-second delay, after the data has round-tripped with the server.
-(1 second delay is to reduce the crazy number of "old versions" that will get saved -- server only pushes after document has not changed for 1 second.)
+  * Live previews of formatted message with ~1-second delay, after the data has round-tripped with the server.
+(The delay is to reduce the crazy number of "old versions" that get saved in the history: the server only pushes after the document has not changed for 1 second.)

 * Three **formats** for writing messages (and easy to add additional formats).
   All formats support LaTeX math (via `$...$`, `$$...$$`, `\(...\)`, `\[...\]`,